Creating an effective deal desk can be especially useful in helping the sales team move quickly and close customers with unique circumstances.

 2. The customer is pushing the boundaries of your product, platform, or pricing.

-Especially with platform products, power users may not only be interacting with your product differently but they may also be pushing the scalability of your product infrastructure.
+Especially with platform products, power users may not only be interacting with your product differently, but they may also be pushing the scalability of your product infrastructure.
 While the large volume of usage is welcomed, it’s important that your product’s infrastructure can handle the scale of these customers.
-Deal desk is a venue where you can quickly be made aware of the potential scale of new customers early in the sales pipeline and work with your engineering team to plan and prioritize for future usage traffic.
-This allows your team to easily provide a reliable service while your sales team goes out to sell larger and larger deals.
+Deal desk is a venue where you can quickly be made aware of the potential scale of new customers early in the sales pipeline and work with your engineering team to plan and prioritize future usage traffic.
+This allows your team to easily provide reliable service while your sales team goes out to sell larger and larger deals.

 Deal desk will often also bring in a number of unique customers that may not have the same budget or buyer’s journey as your typical customer.
 This isn’t necessarily a bad sign as it may help you discover a new market and customer base.

 At Twilio, we noticed a wave of not-for-profit use-cases where our price point was much higher than the typical budget.
-We loved these use cases and really empathized with the work they were doing.
+We loved these use cases and empathized with the work they were doing.
 They were a huge reason why we were driven to build the products we did.
-Early on in the life of the business, we weren’t set up to assist not-for-profits more formally though.
+Early on in the life of the business, we weren’t set up to assist not-for-profits more formally, though.
 This meant deal desk often became a place where we could figure out how to support these organizations.
 As the company grew, we were later able to build Twilio.org and create more formal resources to support these customers.

 - Where are our products priced competitively?
 Does it attract the customer we expect?